-We have seen that the second order Jacobi equation can be written tensorial in a Fermi coordinate system.
-Since by construction the equation is general covariant (since Ba{\.z}a{\'n}ski's method is general covariant).
-Therefore, \eqref{secondorderdeviationonfinsler} holds in any coordinate system. \end{proof}
+where all the derivatives are taken at the point $u=({\bf X}(s),\dot{\bf X}(s))$.
+Let us mention that all the $\Gamma$-terms have been put equal to zero on the left hand side of the relation.
+Since Ba{\.z}a{\'n}ski's method is general covariant, {\it equation} \eqref{secondorderdeviationonfinsler} holds in any coordinate system. \end{proof}